Decomposition of Differences in Distribution under Sample Selection and the Gender Wage Gap: Introduction

 \section{Introduction}

 Decomposition methods have been widely used to understand the sources of differences between the outcomes of two groups.
 Following the seminal works by \cite{Oaxaca1973} and \cite{Blinder1973}, mean differences between two groups have been attributed to either differences in mean covariates (endowments effect/composition component) or differences in the slope parameters (coefficients effect/structural component).
-Subsequently, several methods have been proposed to account for differences between other features, such as the unconditional quantiles of the distribution.
+Subsequently, several methods have been proposed to account for differences between other features of the distribution, such as the unconditional quantiles.
 These decompositions typically rely on the ignorability assumption (selection on observables).

 However, individuals present in the decomposition often constitute a self-selected sample.
 This requires accounting for it to estimate the structural parameters using sample selection methods.
 Moreover, the decomposition of a feature of the outcomes between two groups could depend on differences the unobservables that depend on the amount of self-selection and participation for each group.
 This is the case if one considers the distribution of actual outcomes rather than the distribution of potential outcomes that would be observed if everyone participated.